Most people I know set a fairly low bar in terms of their expectations for their work experience.

-Nonviolent Communication—or Collaborative Communication, as I call it in a business setting, offers numerous, game-changing solutions for managers and companies.
-All of these solutions—as seen in the sample questions above, can be learned and integrated in everyday interactions, such as: recapping, making clear requests, giving concrete feedback, etc.
+Nonviolent Communication — or Collaborative Communication, as I call it in a business setting — offers numerous, game-changing solutions for managers and companies.
+All of these solutions, as seen in the sample questions above, can be learned and integrated in everyday interactions, such as:

-All of these skills and the mindset (the desire or intention to support using these skills) involve a certain kind of self-management, since the manager is taking the lead in changing his or her behavior to impact what’s happening.
+All of these skills and mindsets (the desire or intention to support using these skills) involve a certain kind of self-management, since the manager is taking the lead in changing his or her behavior to impact what’s happening.

 Yet all this “self-management” is dependent on what I really mean by self-management: self-empathy (or self-connection).
 How connected and discerning are you in each moment, with yourself and others?
 How attuned are you to your own needs, and what will best serve staff, clients, the company, and the situation?